Starr and Bent Act 1741: Revived and continued enactments

 Section 4 of the act continued the Customs, etc. Act 1721 (8 Geo.
 1. c.
 18), as continued by the Continuance of Laws, etc. Act 1724 (11 Geo.
 1. c.
 29) and the Continuance of Laws (No. 2) Act 1734 (8 Geo.
 2. c.
 21), until the end of the next session of parliament after 1 June 1747, except as relates to ships or vessels performing quarantine.

 Section 5 of the act provided that after 29 September 1742, British ships navigated according to law could transport sugar directly from American colonies to any foreign parts of Europe, extending privileges previously granted to ships built in Great Britain to all ships belonging to British subjects, subject to the same rules and restrictions established in the Colonial Trade Act 1738 (12 Geo.
 2. c.
 30).

 Section 6 of the act provided that after September 29, 1742, anyone cutting or removing Starr or Bent grasses planted to stabilize sand dunes on the northwest coasts of England would be fined ten shillings (half to the informer, half to the landowner), with repeat offenders being committed to the House of Correction for three months of hard labor, and further offenses resulting in one year of imprisonment with whipping.

 Section 7 of the act provided that anyone found in possession of Starr or Bent grass within five miles of sand-hills would be presumed guilty of cutting it and fined twenty shillings (half to the informer, half to the landowner), with imprisonment for three months of hard labor if unable to pay the fine.

 Section 8 of the act provided that nothing in this legislation would prohibit or restrain any person from exercising or enjoying any ancient prescriptive right to cut Starr or Bent grass in the County of Cumberland.

 Section 9 of the act provided that after 29 September 1742, anyone pulling Bent from sand-hills in Scotland, either by themselves or through others, would be subject to the same penalties and forfeitures as established by the Soil Preservation Act 1695 (1695 c.
 54) (Note: This is the citation in the Record Edition.), with the same presumption of guilt applying to those found in possession of Bent within eight miles of Scottish sand-hills.

-Legacy
+Subsequent developments

 The Select Committee on Temporary Laws, Expired or Expiring, appointed in 1796, inspected and considered all temporary laws, observing irregularities in the construction of expiring laws continuance acts, making recommendations and emphasising the importance of the Committee for Expired and Expiring Laws.

-The whole act was repealed by section 33 of, and part II of schedule 3 to, the Theft Act 1968.
+The whole act was repealed by section 33(3) of, and part II of schedule 3 to, the Theft Act 1968 (c.
+60), which came into force on 1 January 1969.